joyent/conch-api/docs/modules/Conch::Controller::Login.md

 ## login

 Handles the act of logging in, given a user and password in the form.
-Response uses the Login json schema, containing a JWT.
+Response uses the LoginToken json schema, containing a JWT.

 ## logout